Our Board of Directors deals with the governance and overall direction ofprefabAUS.

 Bill McCorkell is Director and owner of Victorian-based prefabricated modular architecture and construction firm ArchiBlox.
 Bill is committed to producing sustainable homes that combine innovative architecture with prefabrication and new technologies.
 Prior to founding ArchiBlox, Bill was Director of Melbourne firm Techne Architecture + Interior Design, and before that he was Director of McCorkell Constructions which has built numerous award-winning projects including the iconic St Kilda Pier redevelopment and the Wheeler Centre at the State Library of Victoria.

-Jarrod Waring is the Executive General Manager of Fleetwood who are the largest manufacturer and end to end supplier of modular accommodation solutions to the Education and Affordable Housing sectors in Australia.
+Jarrod Waring is the Chief Executive Officer of Fleetwood who are the largest manufacturer and end to end supplier of modular accommodation solutions to the Education and Affordable Housing sectors in Australia.
 Over the past 20 years Jarrod has held a number of senior management roles in both the Public and Private sectors in Australia and overseas with extensive experience in pre-fab manufacturing and market development.
 Jarrod is also an Executive member of the MBIAA (Modular Building Industry Association Australia) who seek to influence building code and regulation reform and their application to modular buildings.

 Lance Worrall is Director, Industrial Transformation, for the national Innovative Manufacturing Cooperative Research Centre (IMCRC), supporting the uptake of new technologies, new business models and global niche opportunities.
 Lance has for decades worked in industry and economic development, having led on major economic projects (manufacturing, resources, defence etc.) as Principal Policy Adviser to SA Premier Mike Rann from 2002 - 2008, and later as Deputy Chief Executive and Chief Executive of the state’s industry development agencies.
 Lance is passionate about developing knowledge-intensive industries and innovation, and will work with PrefabAUS to maximize the capture of new opportunities by a wide range of Australian businesses, linking to the growth of our strong emerging prefab sector.